maltarouti/iris-flower-classification/README.md

      'max_iter': [100, 500]
  }
 ```

+## 6. Results
+### A. Model Evaluation and Validation
-The GridSearchCV found the following as the best hyperparameters where the model has reached 96% accuracy score
+The model evaluation was calculated using the [accuracy score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html?highlight=accuracy%20score#sklearn.metrics.accuracy_score) and the GridSearchCV identified the following as the optimal hyperparameters for which the model achieved a 96% accuracy score.
 ```python
 Best parameters: {'C': 10, 'max_iter': 100, 'penalty': 'l2', 'solver': 'lbfgs'}
 ```

-## n.
-Results
-### A. Model Evaluation and Validation
-...

 ### B. Justification
-...
+In this project, the grid search was the only strategy used, and we received a high accuracy with the best parameters.

 <a id=flask_web_app></a>
-## 4. Flask Web App 🌐
+## 7. Flask Web App 🌐
 The Flask Web App allows the user to use the trained model to make predictions on new flowers and find their species easily
 ![image](https://github.com/Murtada-Altarouti/Iris-flower-classification/blob/main/images/webapp.png)

 <a id=files_structure></a>
-## 5. Files Structure 📁
+## 8. Files Structure 📁
 ```
 ├── app #Website folder
 │   ├── app.py #Responsible of running the website